 - To raise awareness on the concept of avoidable deaths by engaging with multi-disciplinary experts and researchers;

 - To explore the multi-disciplinary appeal and application of avoidable deaths caused by the natural world (e.g. snake bites) and human-made systems (e.g. premature deaths and maternal deaths during disasters);

 - To raise awareness on the first two global targets of the UN’s ‘Sendai Framework for Disaster Risk Reduction’, which are geared towards reducing disaster deaths and the number of people affected by disasters by 2030;

-- To identify the challenges and opportunities of reducing disaster deaths through the concept of avoidable deaths; and
+- To identify the challenges and opportunities of reducing disaster deaths through the concept of avoidable disaster deaths; and

-- To promote state and non-state collaborations through North-South, South-South and triangular cooperation to advance the agenda of avoidable deaths in order to achieve the Sustainable Development Goals, especially for Targets 1.5, 3.8, 11.5 and 13.1.
+- To promote state and non-state collaborations through North-South, South-South and triangular cooperation to advance the agenda of avoidable deaths to achieve the Sustainable Development Goals, especially for Targets 1.5, 3.8, 11.5 and 13.1.

 To view our event outputs, please click here.

 If you would like to see who were our previous speakers, please click here.